 Her Royal Highness and her daughter are both doing well.

 The happy event has been commemorated by the firing of the Park and Tower guns1

 Princess Anne is often lauded as the hardest-working member of the British royal family, quite deservedly so.
-Anne was born on 15 August 1950 at 11.50 A.M. as the second child and eldest daughter of the then Princess Elizabeth, Duchess of Edinburgh and the Duke of Edinburgh.
+Anne was born on 15 August 1950 at 11.50 A.M. as the second child and only daughter of the then Princess Elizabeth, Duchess of Edinburgh and the Duke of Edinburgh.
 Thus, for the first two years of her life, she was known as Princess Anne of Edinburgh.
 She was born at Clarence House with newspapers announcing her birth weight at six pounds.
 At the time of her birth, she was third in the line of succession; behind her mother and her elder brother.

 She was baptised Anne Elizabeth Alice Louise in the Music Room of Buckingham Palace on 21 October 1950.
 Her godparents were Queen Elizabeth The Queen Mother (then known as The Queen), Princess Margarita of Greece and Denmark, Princess Alice of Battenberg, Louis Mountbatten, 1st Earl Mountbatten of Burma and Andrew Elphinstone.
 Her mother became Queen on 6 February 1952 and Anne became known as The Princess Anne.
 She did not attend her mother’s coronation because of her age but was allowed to join the family on the balcony afterwards.

 The subsequent births of her younger brothers Andrew and Edward pushed her further down the line of succession as male-preference primogeniture was still in use then.
 She was under the care of a governess until she enrolled at the Benenden School in 1963.
 She left Benenden five years later with six GCE O-Levels and two A-Levels.